raspberrypilearning/python-wild-hop-the-frog/en/step_6.md

 If your frog doesn’t stretch:<br />
 - Check that `stretch = 30 if jumping else 0` comes before the `ellipse()`<br />
-- Make sure you’re using `80 + stretch` for the body height
+- Make sure you’re adding `stretch` to the body height

 </div>